 In general, the headspace volume plays little role in determining the RH in a package.
 This is because the moisture sorption capacity of most materials greatly exceeds that of air.
 Most materials can buffer the RH of their environment such that the headspace makes little difference.

-Contact FreeThink Technologies, Inc. to learn more about licensing options, request a demo version of the software, or to schedule a live demonstration via WebEx®.
+Contact FreeThink Technologies, Inc. to learn more about licensing options or to schedule a live demonstration of the software.

 FAQs updated 15-December 2016